mumble-voip/mumble-www/hugo/content/downloads.md

 We provide downloads for the official client and server programs.
 A Linux distribution may provide their own packages and have their own maintainer, which we will describe below.
 We also link to some third party projects.

-Version **1.4.287** is the latest stable version of Mumble and was released on August 21st, 2022.
+Version **1.5.634** is the latest stable version of Mumble and was released on May 19th, 2024.

 Note that we are no longer able to support macOS < 10.13 since [Qt does not support](https://doc.qt.io/qt-5/macos.html#supported-versions) these versions anymore.

-Note also that you have to **uninstall any previous Mumble version** before installing 1.4, since the **upgrade path is unfixably broken**.
+Note also when you upgrade from Mumble <= 1.3.x, you have to **uninstall Mumble manually** before installing 1.5, since the **upgrade path is unfixably broken**.
 See
 [here](https://github.com/mumble-voip/mumble/issues/5076) for more info.